intel/compute-samples/BUILD.md

 In order to use a different generator than a default one please use `-G` option based on the [CMake documentation](https://cmake.org/cmake/help/v3.8/manual/cmake-generators.7.html).
 For example, you can generate a Visual Studio 2017 solution by running: `cmake .. -G "Visual Studio 15 2017 Win64"`

+## Build samples for specific API
+Our project currently supports OpenCL and oneApi Level Zero APIs.
+By default all samples are enabled and built.
+If necessary you can disable specific API by using `WITH_OCL=OFF` or `WITH_L0=OFF` CMake flags.

+For example:

+    cmake .. -DWITH_L0=OFF
+    cmake --build .

 # Installation
 The following command installs project's binaries.
 By default they are installed in the `build` directory, but it can be customized by adding `CMAKE_INSTALL_PREFIX=your/path` during CMake configuration.